-PeopleCheck provides background checking and validation services and is engaged by its clients to validate the skills, qualifications, experience and background of potential employees.
-We are under an obligation to keep a candidate’s information confidential and not to use it for any other purpose other than background screening and validation.
+PeopleCheck provides reference, background checking and validation services and is engaged by its clients to validate the skills, qualifications, experience, background and identity of potential employees.
+We are under an obligation to keep personal information confidential and not to use it for any other purpose other than background screening and validation.

 Why We Collect Personal Information